Skip to main content

 Aims

 The Netherlands are one of the most densely populated parts of the world and the physical landscape has been heavily adapted by humans.
 This makes it an ideal location to study how coastal processes and river dynamics in the delta of the rivers Meuse and Rhine have been changed to make them suitable for safe habitation by humans.
 The module will provide insight into how people have initially been fighting against nature and more recently have been working with nature to ensure the long-term safety of places to live and produce crops.
-The module will look at issues of flooding, land subsidence, water quality, and biodiversity loss and how these have to be balanced.
+The module will look at issues of flooding, land subsidence, water quality, and biodiversity loss and how these must be balanced.
 Students will be stimulated to think critically about how it is possible to balance the demands of different stakeholders in this highly complex landscape that requires detailed and long-term planning.

 Outline Of Syllabus